Above: Young Australian Lotus Thompson, photographed in early 1923. Enlargement of a photo in author’s collection.

 A voice not suited to sound?

-Lotus’s one line in I Found Stella Parish, a Warner Brothers film of 1935.
+Lotus’ one line in I Found Stella Parish, a Warner Brothers film of 1935.
 She plays the unnamed secretary to Mr Reeves.
 “What shall I answer?” she asks.
-A Warner Brothers film held by Turner Classic Movies
+Available through Warner Brothers Archive.

-Lotus’s one line as a random person at a ball, in Anthony Adverse, a Warner Brothers picture of 1936.
+Lotus’ one line as a random person at a ball, in Anthony Adverse, a Warner Brothers picture of 1936.
 These few words – “Please talk about them” seem to have an noticeable Australian twang.
-A Warner Brothers film held by Turner Classic Movies
+Available through Warner Brothers Archive.

-- Errors around her date of birth abound.
-Her DOB is regularly and incorrectly stated across the web to be 1906.
+Errors around her details of birth abound.
+Her DOB is regularly and incorrectly stated across the web to be 1906 or that she was born in Sydney.
 Queensland birth records are quite clear however.

-- There is also a tendency for modern accounts to take the newspaper reports of the acid incident, literally.
-The current manifestation of the Wikipedia article deals with the event at great length.
+There is a tendency for modern accounts to take the newspaper reports of the acid incident literally.
+The current manifestation of the Wikipedia article deals with the event at very great length.

 - Daniel Blum (1982) Pictorial History of the Silent Movies.
 Perigee Books